6 Best Pregnancy Supplements For a First Time Mom

 Supporting maternal health: Omega-3s are crucial for the mother’s health during pregnancy.
 Adequate intake of omega-3s may help support maternal health and reduce the risk of certain health conditions, such as depression and anxiety.

-The recommended daily intake of omega-3s during pregnancy is at least 200-300 mg of DHA per day.
+The recommended daily intake of omega-3s during pregnancy is at least 200-300 mg of DHA daily.
 Omega-3s can be found in various foods, such as fatty fish, nuts, seeds, and supplements.

 Ensure you get enough omega-3s during pregnancy to support your health and the developing baby.